 As we reflect on the above past, the real power now belongs to governments and the sciences they fund.
 By real power I mean real.
 Religion has been replaced by technology: military tech, medical tech, cyber tech, etc. No longer can world leaders threaten fire and brimstone to control the masses.
 The idea of advancing a new god myth is predominantly a thing of the past.
 Since the Reformation, Enlightenment, and Renaissance people now understand that bullshit doesn't cut it anymore as it pertains to actual strength.
 This doesn't mean that the masses have stopped looking backwards.
 It simply means that the few innovators continue looking forward.
 This is also a historical trend.
 The few control the masses.

 Homo sapiens have not given up on the gods they created so many years ago, however.
 Look at the amazing infatuation we have with superheroes.
-Companies like Marvel and DC Comics are very successful.
+Marvel and DC Comics are very successful enterprises.
 The comic book humans who possess superpowers are very similar to the gods of the ancient world.
 They look humanlike but are more Titan than human under spandex getups.
 Remember, it has always been human imagination that creates its gods.
 The good gods "save" people from non-survival.

-The ironic full circle is this: humans are becoming the gods they so dreamt of in years past.
+The irony is this: humans are becoming the gods they so dreamt of in years past.
 What is it we so desire to become?
 Immortal, that's what we want to become.
 We want beauty, fame, strength and more of it.
 We're just getting started with plastic surgery, robotic limbs and genetic engineering.
 Is it vanity?
 Calling someone else vain in contrast your "humility" is problematic.

 Humans already dominate the world.
 Governments are seeking further domination.
 Humans also want to dominate near and outer space.
 Making humans stronger, faster, smarter and immortal is the goal.
 Scientists are now bravely researching immortality.
 And why not?
 Death sucks, right?
 Humans want to be famous, unique, and adored.
 Humans want to be gods.